| | | | | |

-Does anything quite say fall like an easy Old Fashioned Apple Crisp?
-Sweet-tart apples in a cinnamon-sugar mixture and topped with a lighter buttery oat crumb topping.
-Plus, easily make gluten free and vegan!
+Nothing says fall like an easy Old Fashioned Apple Crisp!
+Sweet-tart apples in a lightened-up cinnamon-sugar mixture and topped with a lighter buttery oat crumb topping.
+Plus, easily make gluten-free and dairy-free!

 If you love apple desserts or recipes with crumb toppings, then these recipes are a must try — Apple Crumb Cake, Pumpkin Honey Bun, Strawberry Rhubarb Crumb bars and this amazing Giant Blueberry Muffin.